 Provincial power generators compete with suppliers in and outside of Ontario; they sell their electricity to large purchasers of bulk power (these comprise the wholesale market administered by the Independent Electricity System Operator).
 Ontario Power Generation Inc. generates the bulk of the province's electricity supply and sells power directly to industries and municipal utilities.
 Ontario 's high-voltage electricity transmission system and (largely rural) low-voltage distribution system are owned and operated by the corporation Hydro One.

-TransAlta Corporation began operating a new 440-megawatt gas-fired facility at its Regional Cogeneration Plant in Sarnia.
-The new facility is integrated with 135 MW from pre-existing TransAlta facilities.
+TransAlta Corporation operates a 440-megawatt gas-fired facility at its Regional Cogeneration Plant in Sarnia.
+The facility is integrated with 135 MW from pre-existing TransAlta facilities.
 It currently supplies power and steam to local companies including LANXESS, NOVA Chemicals Ltd. and Suncor Energy Products Inc.

 TransAlta owns and operates the Bluewater Energy Park, which is located adjacent to the cogeneration plant.
 TransAlta can provide industries locating in the Energy Park with steam and electrical power at "behind the fence" pricing.